userdansilva/react-micro-frontends/README.md

 End eslint just for keeping this poc's code organized 😉

-Run commands below at each folder
+Run commands below for each folder
 ```bash
 yarn install
 ```